Mark Robinson (safety)

-Mark Leon Robinson (born September 13, 1962) is a former professional American football player.
-He was a 1982 Consensus All-American safety at Penn State University.
-He played 9 seasons as a safety in the National Football League (NFL), for the Kansas City Chiefs and Tampa Bay Buccaneers.
+Mark Leon Robinson (born September 13, 1962) is an American former professional football player who was a safety for nine seasons in the National Football League (NFL).
+He played college football for the Penn State Nittany Lions, earning first-team All-American honors in 1982.
+He was selected by the Kansas City Chiefs in the fourth round of the 1984 NFL draft with the 90th overall pick.
+He played in the NFL for the Chiefs and Tampa Bay Buccaneers.

 Robinson is currently the color analyst for radio broadcasts of University of South Florida Bulls football games.
 He also co-hosts a Tampa Bay Buccaneer fan show called "Xtra Point" on Spectrum Sports Florida.
 He also co-owns Safety Harbor Montessori, a private school located in Clearwater, Florida.